 Strong writers should consider corporate communications as another viable professional avenue.
 If you can capture the voice of an enterprise and drive messaging – the bedrock of every Marketing strategy – then a corporate communications role might be exactly right for you.
 Many of the same reasons noted above about being a Marketing leader apply to this option as well.
 A fervent passion for writing and a gift for language are critical for success.

-You're already a subject matter expert, have a network group of peers for thought leadership discussions and an obvious passion for the industry.
+You're already a subject matter expert.
+You have a network of peers for thought leadership discussions.
+You exude an obvious passion for the industry.
+It may be time to become a consultant.
 Consulting provides tremendous exposure to groups in our specialized industry and greater insight to varying operating models and infrastructures.
-There truly isn't one specific formula that equals success.
-Your knowledge and experience can be invaluable to new start-ups, growing in-house groups facing the challenges that come with that, and well-established organizations who need validation or short-term support in one or two specific areas.
+If you venture into consulting, there won’t be one specific formula that equals success.
+Your industry knowledge and niche experience can be invaluable to new start-ups, in-house groups facing the challenges of rapid growth, and well-established organizations who need validation or short-term support in specific areas.
 You never know where a future opportunity lies.

 Reality check: Independent consulting is rewarding but has its challenges, too, including business development, inconsistent income stream, and, potentially, business travel.
 Level set what is important to you, identify your must-haves, and consider the various topics and tiers of service you are prepared to provide to your potential clients.